QubitPi/graphql-java-page/documentation/subscriptions.md

 };
 ```

-Now the exact details of how you get that stream of events is up to you and you're reactive code.  graphql-java
+Now the exact details of how you get that stream of events is up to you and your reactive code.  graphql-java
 gives you a way to map the graphql query fields over that stream of objects just like a standard graphql query.